jamisoncrawford/hancock/README.md

 * [YAML](https://en.wikipedia.org/wiki/YAML) for modifying theme and navigation bar
 * [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) for modifications to headers and text alignment

+### Analysis

 Though some exploratory analysis was performed externally, most analysis occurs within the *R Markdown* script, itself.
 That is, the analysis, table output, and visualizations, including HTML widgets, exist *within* the publication, albeit suppressed.
+The .Rmd script and previous versions are available in the [Scripts Folder](https://github.com/jamisoncrawford/REIS/tree/master/Scripts), under `reis_hancock_publication_1.0.0.rmd`.

+The majority of analysis is descriptive in that it is intended to break the data down in myriad ways and report notable findings.
+Despite one Pearson correlation, statistics are limited to descriptive, i.e. "Five-Number Summaries", including mean, median, minimum, and maximum values for groups and subgroups.
+Base R functions are used for descriptive statistics and other arithmetic operations, as well as extraction and string manipulation.
+Other R packages include:

+* `readr` for importing data
+* `dplyr` for data manipualtion, specifically grouping, summarizing, and merging
+* `zoo` and `scales` for formatting numeric data appropriately, e.g. percentages and currencies
+* `ggplot2` for all 2-dimensional data visualizations
+* `kableExtra` for formatting interactive table widgets
+* `stringr` for string (text) manipulation
+* `geosphere` for calculating Euclidean distances via coordinates
+* `tigris`, `sf`, and `noncensus` for importing ZIP and county shapefiles
+* `tmap` and `leaflet` for interactive choropleth and bubble maps

 ## Caveats